cjw6k/mf2bench/README.md

 To show your support for this project consider [adding your domain](var/sources/how_to_add_another_domain.md) to the list of sources parsed during the benchmarks.

-## In Active Development
-The mf2bench software is only but lately back on the workbench and was made fast.
-It's rough!

 > <strong>NOTE:</strong> mf2bench has undergone limited testing.

 | High Score | Operating System | OS Version | mf2bench Version | Does it work? | Reported By |